Online dating may be the not-so-new norm, but it’s not your only option.

 Old-school social networking consisted of meeting friends of friends by actually hanging out with them.
 So instead of sifting through Facebook, ask your closest circle of friends—those who know you well and whose judgment you trust—if they know of any single people they can introduce you to.
 And if blind dates aren’t your thing, organize a group hang where you can get to know potentials in a more casual context.

-This really should go without saying, but even if you’re out in public with the intention of meeting someone, that’s never going to happen if your eyes are glued to your phone.
+This really should go without saying, but even if you’re out in public to meet someone, that’s never going to happen if your eyes are glued to your phone.
 After all, it’s impossible to exchange meaningful eye contact or a flirty glance when you’re constantly looking down.
 So whether you’re on the subway, waiting for a friend to arrive, strolling the grocery-store aisle, or sitting in a café, put your phone away and see what happens.